BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/README.md

 ![](https://www.blockchaincommons.com/images/projects/lbtc-screen.png)

+---

+***In 2026, Learning Bitcoin from the Command Line is being brought up to date with a new 3.0 edition.
+If you want to see the work in progress, visit our [`lbtcftcl-v3.0` branch](https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/tree/lbtcftcl-v3.0), which is already much more up-to-date than v2.2.2.
+But be aware it is being worked on through the end of the year, and so will not be complete or entirely coherent before then.***

+---

 Learning Bitcoin from the Command Line is a tutorial for working with Bitcoin (and Lightning) that teaches direct interaction with the servers themselves, as the most robust and secure way to begin cryptocurrency work.

-> NOTE: This is a draft in progress, so that I can get some feedback from early reviewers.
-It is not yet ready for use.

 _This tutorial assumes that you have some minimal background of how to use the command line interface.
 If not, there are many tutorials available, and I have one for Mac users at https://github.com/ChristopherA/intro-mac-command-line._